BabylonJS/OldDocumentationSite/content/generals/Essentials/A_Babylon.js_Primer.md

 **2. A Shape.**  A shape is also called a **mesh**.
 Every scene needs something to be viewed, right?
 Cameras are invisible, and so are lights.
 Every scene needs a mesh, or many.
 There is no limit to the number of mesh in your scene.
 A mesh can be one of the many shapes that are built-in to Babylon.js, or it can be a shape that you plotted yourself using Babylon's VertexData system, or it can be a mesh that has been 'imported' into the scene... from a modeling package such as Blender or 3D Studio Max.

-You can learn many more things about Babylon.js scenes... in the other [tutorials and documentation](http://doc.babylonjs.com/).
+You can learn many more things about Babylon.js scenes... in the other [how_to and documentation](http://doc.babylonjs.com/).
 And don't forget to look at the 'createScene()' functions of the playground's pre-installed demo scenes.
 The Babylon.js playground is a learning wonderland, and it is a whole lot of fun, too.

 ## Babylon.js Objects, Properties, Methods, and Values ##